mikegoen/Calculator/README.md

 # Calculator
-A web-based calculator made for FreeCodeCamp.
+A simple web-based calculator made for FreeCodeCamp.
-*This is a work-in-progress